 - There is a well-documented shortage of professionals with quantitative skills, making graduates with such competencies in high demand.

-- Across content areas and degree types, having strong quantitative research and data analysis skills makes applicants more competitive and better suited for doctoral work.
+- Across content areas and degree types, having strong quantitative research and data analysis skills makes applicants more competitive and better suited for many types of academic of industry work.

 - A recent report revealed there are more than twice the number of job positions advertised for quantitative methodologists as there were graduates with such skills.

 - Forbes listed the ability to analyze quantitative data as a “top skill” needed on any résumé.